 - 1.4.1 In the Act, "premises" is defined as including "any place".
 Section 152 therefore prevents more than one premises licence applying to any place.
 But a single building could be subject to more than one premises licence, provided they are for different parts of the building and the different parts of the building can be reasonably regarded as being different premises.
 This approach has been taken to allow large, multiple unit premises such as a pleasure park, pier, track or shopping mall to obtain discrete premises licences, where appropriate safeguards are in place.
-However, licensing authorities should pay particular attention if there are issues about sub-divisions of a single building or plot and should ensure that mandatory conditions relating to access between premises are observed. - 1.4.2 The Gambling Commission states in its Guidance at paragraphs 7.6 and 7.7 that: "In most cases the expectation is that a single building / plot will be the subject of an application for a licence, for example, 32 High Street.
+However, licensing authorities should pay particular attention if there are issues about sub-divisions of a single building or plot and should ensure that mandatory conditions relating to access between premises are observed. - 1.4.2 The Gambling Commission states in its Guidance that: "In most cases the expectation is that a single building / plot will be the subject of an application for a licence, for example, 32 High Street.
 But, that does not mean 32 High Street cannot be the subject of separate premises licences for the basement and ground floor, if they are configured acceptably.
 Whether different parts of a building can properly be regarded as being separate premises will depend on the circumstances.
-The location of the premises will clearly be an important consideration and the suitability of the division is likely to be a matter for discussion between the operator and the licensing authority. - The Commission does not consider that areas of a building that are artificially or temporarily separated, for example by ropes or moveable partitions, can properly be regarded as different premises.
-If a premises is located within a wider venue, a licensing authority should request a plan of the venue on which the premises should be identified as a separate unit" - 1.4.3 This Licensing Authority takes particular note of the Guidance which states at paragraph 7.26 that: "licensing authorities should take particular care in considering applications for multiple licences for a building and those relating to a discrete part of a building used for other (non-gambling) purposes."
-In particular the Licensing Authority will be aware of the following:

-- The third licensing objective seeks to protect children from being harmed by gambling.
+The location of the premises will clearly be an important consideration and the suitability of the division is likely to be a matter for discussion between the operator and the licensing officer.
+However, the Commission does not consider that areas of a building that are artificially or temporarily separated, for example by ropes or moveable partitions, can properly be regarded as different premises." - 1.4.3 This Licensing Authority takes particular note of the Guidance which states that: licensing authorities should take particular care in considering applications for multiple licences for a building and those relating to a discrete part of a building used for other (non-gambling) purposes.
+In particular they should be aware of the following: - The third licensing objective seeks to protect children from being harmed by gambling.
 In practice that means not only preventing them from taking part in gambling, but also preventing them from being in close proximity to gambling.
-Therefore premises should be configured so that children are not invited to participate in, have accidental access to, or be able to closely observe gambling where they are prohibited from participating. - Entrances to and exits from parts of a building covered by one or more premises licences should be separate and identifiable so that the separation of different premises is not compromised and people do not "drift" into a gambling area.
-In this context it should be possible to access the premises without going through another licensed premises or premises with a permit. - In respect of separation of premises, as a minimum, this authority would expect tangible and evident means of separation, such as one or more of the following measures: - Wall(s) - Door(s) - Screen(s) - PIR alarms - In addition, this authority would expect signage to be clearly displayed to show the separation of the premises.
-A rope or moveable line is not an acceptable means of separation. - The form of separation used must be made clear on the relevant plan.
-It is preferable that there is an area separating the premises concerned, which the public may go to for purposes other than gambling, such as a café or street. - Customers should be able to participate in the activity named on the premises licence, for example, bingo must be available at a licensed bingo premises. - 1.4.4 Applications to place two licensed premises in one premises with an unlicensed area separating them (see Figure 1) will not meet this Policy because of the artificial nature of the premises, leading to access and use issues.
+Therefore premises should be configured so that children are not invited to participate in, have accidental access to, or be able to closely observe gambling where they are prohibited from participating.

+- Entrances to and exits from parts of a building covered by one or more premises licences should be separate and identifiable so that the separation of different premises is not compromised and people do not "drift" into a gambling area.
+In this context it should be possible to access the premises without going through another licensed premises or premises with a permit.

+- In respect of separation of premises, as a minimum, this authority would expect tangible and evident means of separation, such as one or more of the following measures:

+- Wall(s)

+- Door(s)

+- Screen(s)

+- PIR alarms

+- In addition, this authority would expect signage to be clearly displayed to show the separation of the premises.
+A rope or moveable line is not an acceptable means of separation.

+The form of separation used must be made clear on the relevant plan.
+It is preferable that there is an area separating the premises concerned, which the public may go to for purposes other than gambling, such as a café or street.